Nozbe/Michael.team/en/_posts/2021-03-17-tinkering.md

 # Tinkering, building, crafting… and cables in my home office

 I love tinkering.
 Manual crafts always attracted me.
 I love building [lego blocks](/yoda) and I definitely have enjoyed changing and [re-designing my home offices](/office) many times over the years.
 Just look at the details of my [current one](/myoffice).
 And yet, I'm about to improve it even more!
+Here's the photo from today with all the materials brought in to start working on it this coming Friday:

 <!--More-->